mgrouchy/django-stronghold/README.md

+#Stronghold

-#django-stronghold - Get inside your stronghold and make all your Django views default login_required
+Get inside your stronghold and make all your Django views default login_required

 Stronghold is a very small and easy to use django app that makes all your Django project default to require login for all of your views.

 ##Installation

 Install via pip.

 ```sh
 pip install django-stronghold